 Applications of the future require more than orchestration.
 They need to be dynamic – rapidly, seamlessly, and transparently adjusting resource consumption, with no human intervention.
-Cloud computing – be it public, private or hybrid is the answer to highly variable demand.
+Cloud computing – be it public, private, or hybrid is the answer to highly variable demand.
 Cloud computing provides today’s enterprises the agility of a start-up while taking care of the security and compliance requirements.
-They demand flexible development platforms, cloud-native applications and a DevOps tool-chain that supports agile build and deployment.
+They demand flexible development platforms, cloud-native applications, and a DevOps tool-chain that supports Agile build and deployment.
 IT operations automation makes it possible.

-With employees increasingly using mobile devices, enterprises stand to gain by providing access to on-demand data and advanced capabilities that empower, inform and engage them.
+With employees increasingly using mobile devices, enterprises stand to gain by providing access to on-demand data and advanced capabilities that empower, inform, and engage them.
 They need mobile apps built for their specific job roles, with the additional ability to interact with other role-based apps, preferably built in-house.
 IT operations automation forms the basis for these mobile apps.

 Enterprises need access to safe storage that is easily accessible, to enable them to make decisions on the go.
 Virtualization is the answer.
-It helps improve security, ensures faster time to market, facilitates the integration of public and private clouds and lays the foundation for increased productivity through rich mobile experiences.
+It helps improve security, ensures faster time to market, facilitates the integration of public and private clouds, and lays the foundation for increased productivity through rich mobile experiences.

 A software-defined infrastructure (SDI) takes over where virtualization and automation capabilities leave off, providing the agility, speed, and performance needed for today’s enterprises.
 Software-defined storage solutions consolidate storage elements that allow for the strategic use of storage using automation.
 Software-driven intelligence enables templated workload composition and frictionless operations.

 Business Intelligence is a combination of technology, processes, and people that enables faster, better-informed business decisions.
 It allows for the quick transformation of information into data, data into insight, and insight into action, made possible with IT operations transformation.
 IT operations automation enables the collection of data across the organization that can be used to design better strategy, execution, and measurement.
-It also provides business leaders timely access to structured and unstructured data that can help them make better and appropriate business decisions.
+It also provides business leaders with timely access to structured and unstructured data that can help them make better and appropriate business decisions.

 IT automation is defined as “the use of instructions to create a repeated process that replaces an IT professional’s manual work in data centers and cloud deployments.
 Software tools, frameworks, and appliances conduct the tasks with minimum administrator intervention.
 The scope of IT automation ranges from single actions to discrete sequences and, ultimately, to an autonomous IT deployment that takes actions based on user behavior and other event triggers.”
 A few instances where automation is making its presence felt are: